1set/starlet/README.md

 ### Flexible Machine Abstraction

-*Starlet* introduces a streamlined interface for executing Starlark scripts, encapsulating the complexities of setting up and running the scripts --- The [`Machine`](https://pkg.go.dev/github.com/1set/starlet#Machine) type in *Starlet* serves as a comprehensive wrapper for Starlark runtime environments, offering an intuitive API for executing Starlark scripts, managing global variables, loading modules, controlling the script execution flow., and handling script outputs.
+*Starlet* introduces a streamlined interface for executing Starlark scripts, encapsulating the complexities of setting up and running the scripts: The [`Machine`](https://pkg.go.dev/github.com/1set/starlet#Machine) type serves as a comprehensive wrapper for Starlark runtime environments, offering an intuitive API for executing Starlark scripts, managing global variables, loading modules, controlling the script execution flow., and handling script outputs.

 ### Enhanced Data Conversion